Ichiniro/Ichiniro/README.md

 </p>

 <h6 align="center"> Hello, I'm Giovanni, A fellow student in love with computers and programming.
-Passionate about GNU/Linux and Open Sorce. </h6>
+Passionate about GNU/Linux and Open Source. </h6>

 <!---
 - 👋 Hi, I’m @Ichiniro